Use an approved car seat for the height and weight of

 Teach your child the dangers of running into the street.
-You will have to remind her often.
+You will have to remind him often.

 Teach your child to be careful around all dogs, especially when the dogs are eating.

 Always watch your child near water.
-"Knowing how to swim" does not make her safe in the water.
+"Knowing how to swim" does not make him safe in the water.